Psychedelic Migraine Treatment

 Serotonin6 is a monoamine neurotransmitter which regulates many primary functions in the brain and gastric system.
 Serotonin is associated with mood regulation, sleeping, and digestive health.
 Serotonin is closely related to adequate functioning of the mind and body.

 What I noticed was that the molecular structure of Rizatriptan, Triptans (family), and Psychedelic tryptamines is very similar:5678.
 They both look like the serotonin molecule and are serotonin receptor agonists.

 “work by narrowing blood vessels in the brain, stopping pain signals from being sent to the brain, and blocking the release of certain natural substances that cause pain, nausea, and other symptoms of migraine.”

-Here is a study published by the American Academy of Neurology about a Response of cluster headache to psilocybin and LSD.
+Here is a study published by the American Academy of Neurology about a response of cluster headache to psilocybin and LSD.

-Targeting the same receptors that medications do, psychedelic microdosing, with great benefits, can also eliminate migraines altogether.
+Targeting the same receptors that these medications do, psychedelic microdosing, with great benefits, can also eliminate migraines altogether.

-I have used psychedelics for treating my migraines and I’ve found success.
+I have used psychedelics for treating my migraines, and I’ve found success.
 I have not had migraines in over 6 years becuase of psychedelic microdosing.

 Please comment on the article below and let us know how you treat your migraines.